stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 But that's it, you can see the full `normal_lpdf` function [here](https://github.com/stan-dev/math/blob/develop/stan/math/prim/prob/normal_lpdf.hpp) in Stan that uses the Eigen version.

-One other little piece you'll want to do is add a `normal_lpdf` function with the exact same signature but without the `propto` paremeter.
+One other little piece you'll want to do is add a `normal_lpdf` function with the exact same signature but without the `propto` parameter.
 Unless told otherwise we don't assume users want the proportional constants added so we have a default signature that does not require setting the `propto` parameter.

 ```cpp